cedex-protocol/cedex-landing/client/README.md

 - **Component structure**: Props interface → Component → Export
 - **Naming**: PascalCase for components, camelCase for utilities
 - **File organization**: Group by feature, not by type

-## 🤝 Contributing

-This is an open-source template.
-Feel free to:
-- Fork and customize for your project
-- Submit PRs for improvements
-- Report issues or suggest features

-## 📄 License

-MIT License - feel free to use this project as a template for your own Web3 applications.

 ## 🔗 Useful Links